-The Group has approximately RM900,000 (2013: RM914,300) of unused tax losses available for set-off against future taxable profit.
+The Group has approximately RM827,100 (2014: RM917,900) of unutilised tax losses available for set-off against future taxable profit.

-Domestic income tax is calculated at the Malaysian statutory income tax rate of 25% (2013: 25%) of the estimated assessable profit for the financial year.
-In the Budget Speech 2014, the Government of Malaysia announced that the domestic statutory income tax rate would be reduced to 24% from the current year's rate of 25% with effect from the year of assessment 2016.
-The computation of deferred tax as at 30 September 2014 has reflected these changes.
+Domestic income tax is calculated at the Malaysian statutory income tax rate of 25% (2014: 25%) of the estimated assessable profit for the financial year.
+The domestic statutory income tax rate would be reduced to 24% from the current year's rate of 25% with effect from the year of assessment 2016.
+The computation of deferred tax as at 30 September 2015 and 30 September 2014 has reflected these changes.